Sobilo34/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 ### Task 101
 A function that prints an integer.
 - Prototype: void print_number(int n);
-  + You can only use _putchar function to print
+  + Can only use _putchar function to print
   + Not allowed to use long
   + Not allowed to use arrays or pointers
   + Not allowed to hard-code special values